 The Board of Directors or the plan administrator determines eligibility, vesting schedules and exercise prices for equity incentives granted under the plans.
 Equity incentives granted generally have a term of 10 years, and in the case of newly hired employees generally vest and become exercisable at the rate of 25% after one year of service and ratably on a monthly or quarterly basis over a period of 36 months thereafter; subsequent equity incentive grants to existing employees generally vest and become exercisable ratably on a monthly or quarterly basis over a period starting in 48 months and ending in 60 months after the date of grant.

 Share-Based Compensation Expense

-The following table presents details of share-based compensation expense by functional line item (amounts in thousands):
+The following table presents details of share-based compensation expense resulting from the application of SFAS 123R (amounts in thousands):